aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/how-to-use-gridjs-client-api/_index.md

 xs.sheet.showHtmlAtCell(isShow, html, ri, ci, deltaX, deltaY)

     //the parameters are:
-    // - isShow: Boolean value indicating whether to show or hide the HTML content.
+      isShow: Boolean value indicating whether to show or hide the HTML content.
-    // - html: The HTML string to be displayed.
+      html: The HTML string to be displayed.
-    // - ri: Row index of the target cell.
+      ri: Row index of the target cell.
-    // - ci: Column index of the target cell.
+      ci: Column index of the target cell.
-    // - deltaX: (Optional) Relative X-position adjustment from the top-left corner of the cell.
+      deltaX: (Optional) Relative X-position adjustment from the top-left corner of the cell.
-    // - deltaY: (Optional) Relative Y-position adjustment from the top-left corner of the cell.
+      deltaY: (Optional) Relative Y-position adjustment from the top-left corner of the cell.

-    // Example usage:
+    for example:
     // Show HTML at cell A1
     xs.sheet.showHtmlAtCell(true, "<span>html span</span><input length='30' id='myinput'>test</input>", 0, 0);